opensavannah/getting-started-on-github/README.md

 So, close your open browser tabs except for this one and prepare to follow along.

-## 1. Step 0: Create a GitHub account
+## Step 0: Create a GitHub account

 The first thing you'll want to do is create a free GitHub account.

-Once you've done that, create a GitHub account here.
+Once you've done that, create a GitHub account [here](http://github.com).
 (Accounts are free for public repositories, but there's a charge for private repositories.)

+## Step 1: Use your GitHub account to sign into the Open Savannah homepage
+Click 'Login' in the top right corner of page, then select `Sign in with GitHub`.